OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ## Function unmount(mountingPoint, callback)

-**Description**: Removes the external DSU container mounted at mountingPoint.
-If the external DSU at mountingPoint has been mounted persistently, a new manifest file after removal of the externally mounted DSU container is saved to this DSU instance accordingly.
+<p style='text-align: justify;'><b>Description</b>: Removes the external DSU container mounted at mountingPoint.
+If the external DSU at mountingPoint has been mounted persistently, a new manifest file after removal of the externally mounted DSU container is saved to this DSU instance accordingly.</p>

 Returns an Error err if no mounted DSU is found at dsuPath.